-(6) Return to work
+(d) Return to work.

-Upon returning to employment, the individual shall contact the call center to provide the following information: the date on which the individual returned to work, the name and address of the individual's new employer and whether or not the work is self-employment.
+Upon returning to employment, the individual shall provide the following information to the Administrator in a manner prescribed by the Administrator: the date on which the individual returned to work, the name and address of the individual's new employer and whether or not the work is self-employment.

-(7) Shared work claims
+(e) Shared work claims.